TkrUdagawa/website/source/en/tutorial/graph_python.rst

  **search_route.py**

 'search_route.py' finds the shortest path between every 2 stations from the graph that made by create_graph.py.
 The method it used is the "get_shortest_path".

   1. Connect to Jubatus Server

    Connect to Jubatus Server (Row 12).
-   Setting the IP addr., RPC port of Jubatus Server.
+   Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

   2. Prepare the query